Ask Mr. Sage: How Should I Space Salvias When Planting

 Dear Confused in Carmel,

-I notice that your order includes four pots of Potent Culinary Sage (Salvia officinalis 'Extrakta'), each of which can grow to approximately 24 inches wide.
+I notice that your order includes four pots of Greek Sage (Salvia fruticosa), each of which can grow to approximately 18 inches wide.
 Let's start by exploring how to space these sages.

 This sage is a perennial, which means that its soft herbaceous growth dies to the ground in winter.
 Other culinary sages include subshrubs, which combine soft herbaceous foliage with woody growth and may also die to ground during chilly weather.
 Whether shrubs, subshrubs or perennials, Salvias that are evergreen or are reborn each spring require careful spacing or they become overcrowded in a few years.